 When I first heard about black bean brownies I have to say I was a bit intrigued.
 I love food with a creative flare, especially those that have a healthy twist on things.
 It took me a while to finally give it a try but when I did I have to say I was shocked at how good it tasted (nothing close to black beans).
 This vegan black bean banana brownie recipe is my own version of flare.
 I promise you will love it.

-As a food blogger I’m constantly trying different combinations of foods, flavors, and ingredients.
-This fully plant powered vegan brownie is made with both black beans and bananas.
-A combination thats delicious, sweet and fudgy, making these one of the best brownies I’ve ever had.
-Not to mention they are full of healthy fibers, plant proteins, and a ton of other feel good ingredients.
+As a food blogger, I’m constantly trying different combinations of foods, flavors, and ingredients.
+This fully plant-powered vegan brownie is made with both black beans and bananas.
+A combination that’s delicious, sweet, and fudgy, making this one of the best brownies I’ve ever had.
+Not to mention they are full of healthy fibers, plant proteins, and a ton of other feel-good ingredients.

-These vegan black bean banana brownies are 100% flour less, nut-free, dairy free, free of refine sugars and 1000% delicious.
-It’s so good its hard not to eat the whole thing.
+These vegan black bean banana brownies are 100% flourless, nut-free, dairy free, free of refined sugars, and 1000% delicious.
+It’s so good it’s hard not to eat the whole thing.
 When I make these, I like to add a scoop of banana ice cream and if I’m really feeling creative I will make the chocolate sauce from my raw vegan chocolate dipped strawberry hearts recipe and drizzle it on top.
 So yummy!

 - 3 cups black beans (2 cans black beans)